tklebel/data-sharing-policies/analysis/04-funder-selectivity-individual-data.md

 These correlations are stronger, i.e., more positive, as indicated by the
-regression: without networks, initial resources play a stronger role in who getes funded, especially if funding is very selective.
+regression: without networks, initial resources play a stronger role in who gets funded, especially if funding is very selective.

+To our initial question for the difference between utility settings: path dependency is much lower for low initial utility.
+There is even a slight negative correlation between initial resources and funding: initially lower-resourced teams are funded more than those with higher initial resources, simply because they start sharing data.
+If utility is uniform, initial resources play a stronger role - there is more path dependency.

 # Are those that are being funded also those that share data?